Party for Change in Turkey

-The Party for Change in Turkey, or TDP (Türkiye Değişim Partisi), is a Turkish political movement originally started and founded in 2009, transforming into a political party in 2020 under the leadership of Mustafa Sarıgül.
-It was formerly in the process of organizing as a political party way-before 2020.
+The Party for Change in Turkey, or TDP (Türkiye Değişim Partisi), was a Turkish political movement originally started and founded in 2009, transforming into a political party in 2020 under the leadership of Mustafa Sarıgül.

 After a period in the DSP, Sarıgül established the TDH (Türkiye Değişim Hareketi/Movement for Change in Turkey) to challenge the domination of the Turkish centre-left by the CHP, whose leader Deniz Baykal had withstood a leadership challenge by Sarıgül in 2005.

+Party leader Sarıgül announced that they would support the CHP and Kılıçdaroğlu in the 2023 general elections.
+In response, the CHP made Sarıgül a candidate for the parliament from the Erzincan electoral district.
+Party leader Mustafa Sarıgül announced that they were merging with the CHP on 8 June 2023.

 Flag and symbol

-The party symbol & flag represents the Thrace with the heart in the west, and Anatolia with the heart in the east, both unified with the star (representing the one in the Turkish flag) in the middle, possibly also representing a comet star as there is a trail behind the star, the trail also represents the Turkish crescent, as it is shaped in such way.
+The party symbol and flag represents the Thrace with the heart in the west, and Anatolia with the heart in the east, both unified with the star (representing the one in the Turkish flag) in the middle, possibly also representing a comet star as there is a trail behind the star.
+The trail also represents the Turkish crescent, as it is shaped in such a way.
 The red and white represent the heart theme, peace, and Turkishness.
-The symbol & flag mainly represent unification of all people and ideas in a peaceful way inside Turkey.
+The symbol and flag mainly represent unification of all people and ideas in a peaceful way inside Turkey.

 Background

 In the 2010s, the movement described itself as social democratic and lists among its policy goals reducing Turkey's rich-poor gap, promoting pluralism, and empowering the women and youth.
-The movement also emphasizes democratizing the country's political system and moving forward reforms to bring the country in line with EU norms.
+The movement also emphasized democratizing the country's political system and moving forward reforms to bring the country in line with EU norms.

-Today, the formed party keeps the same pro-Western vision, but in a more neutral way.
+After transforming into a political party, it kept the same pro-Western vision, but in a more neutral way.

 The TDH attracted some support amongst CHP veterans like Hikmet Çetin and Onur Kumbaracıbaşı, both former deputy prime ministers, alongside former ambassador Faruk Loğoğlu.
 It reportedly, by party & movement claims had as many as 670,000 volunteers back when it was just a political movement.
 Journalists speculated that the TDH could have mobilized female and younger voters, reconnect with the CHP's erstwhile supporters in the Alevi and Kurdish communities by toning down the CHP's strident secularism and nationalism, cut into the base of the ruling conservative AK Party.

-But today, the newly formed party seems to only attract much younger voters, unlike other new known minor parties like the Victory (Zafer) and Homeland (Memleket) Parties, which have had an easier time cutting into diverse voter bases of the AKP, MHP and CHP by touching on issues that are not discussed or brought out by them, while all actively criticize the government and do not support it, the main-opposition is specially criticized specifically for lacking proper political strength against the AKP, stability within, and detaching from its Kemalist roots.
+However, in the 2020s the party seems to only attract much younger voters, unlike other new known minor parties like the Victory (Zafer) and Homeland (Memleket) parties, which have had an easier time cutting into diverse voter bases of the AKP, MHP and CHP by touching on issues that are not discussed or brought out by them.
+All actively criticize the government and do not support it, though the main-opposition is specially criticized specifically for lacking proper political strength against the AKP, stability within, and detaching from its Kemalist roots.